 This year I took the course "Illustrated book cover" by the most incredible, and unique Paula Cruz with Plato Studio.
 It was packed with information, and passion, and as part of it, we were invited to work on our own mock-project.

-I chose "The hour of the Star" by Clarice Lispector, because I am a huge fan of her work, but also because there aren't that many illustrated cover for her books.
+I chose "The hour of the Star" by Clarice Lispector, because I am a huge fan of her work, but also because there aren't that many illustrated covers for her books.

 This is my final cover, and below I share a little of the concepts behind this project.